zsparal/api-documentation/source/guides/mollie-js/reference.rst

 element.on(event, callback)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Elements can listen to several ``events``.
-This will be emitted by mollie je.
-The callback recieves an object with all the related information.
+This will be emitted by Mollie.js.
+The callback receives an object with all the related information.

 .. list-table::
    :widths: auto